Valieiev/Diceus-test-task/README.md

 ## Features

-- **Document Submission**: Users can submit photos of their driver license and vehicle identification document.
+- **Document Submission**: Users can submit photos of their passport and vehicle identification document.
 - **Data Extraction**: Extracts data from submitted documents using the Mindee API.
 - **Data Confirmation**: Users confirm the extracted data.
 - **Price Quotation**: Fixed price quotation for insurance.